rdegges/okta.github.io/hugo/content/blog/add-authentication-to-play-framework-with-oidc.md

 ---
 layout: blog_post
+title: 'Add Authentication to Play Framework with OIDC and Okta'
 author: mraible
 date: 2017-10-31T00:00:00Z
-description: Play Framework is a key component of Lightbend's Lagom microservices framework.
-This article shows you how to integrate play-pac4j and use its OIDC support to authenticate with Okta.
+description: "Play Framework is a key component of Lightbend's Lagom microservices framework.
+This article shows you how to integrate play-pac4j and use its OIDC support to authenticate with Okta."
-tags:
-- authentication
-- play
-- play framework
-- java
-- pac4j
-- play-pac4j
-- oidc
-- oauth
-title: Add Authentication to Play Framework with OIDC and Okta
+tags: [authentication, play, play framework, java, pac4j, play-pac4j, oidc, oauth]
 ---

 I’ve fallen in love with Play Framework in the past, but then found a more attractive framework in Spring Boot.
 I fell in love partly because Play was new and sexy at the time, but also because it’s “live reloading" of Java code was a killer feature I’d been looking for.
 When it added support for Scala in v2.0, I was very excited to learn Scala and discover the power of functional programming.
 Part of the reason I fell out of love with Play is that I fell *really hard* for Spring Boot.
 I’d used Spring for ten years before I found Spring Boot, so I knew how most things worked.
 With Play, I had to learn a lot of new things, and it was difficult to keep up.